Veozen/CtrlRound/Readme.md

 Controlled rounding is a technique used in data publishing to ensure that data released for public use meets specific confidentiality requirements.
 The process adjusts the data values by rounding them to a predetermined base in a such a way that the margins of the resulting table remain closer to their original values than they would should the table's entries have been simply rounded to their nearest base.

 Here the solution to this problem is found by applying a best-first-search method where the decision is to round up or down each non-margin entry.
-Three distance functions are used to sort partial solutions.
+Four distance functions can used to sort partial solutions.
 - The max absolute difference between a margin's value and it's original value.
-- The average absolute difference between a margin's value and it's original value.
-The average is taken over the rounded cells so far.
+- The sum of absolute difference between a margin's value and it's original value.
-- The average absolute difference between a table cell's rounded value and it's original value.
-The average is taken over the rounded cells so far.
+- The sum of absolute difference between a table cell's rounded value and it's original value.
+- The sum of absolute difference between a both margin's value as well as table cell's rounded value and their original value.
+The sum of absolute differences are divided by the number of cells rounded so far providing an average cost of the decision made so far.
+This distinction makes a difference when comparing partial solutions of differing lengths

-Ties on the first function are resolved by looking at the second and then third one.
+Ties on the first function are resolved by looking subsequent ones.
 The first complete solution found is returned.

+The distance functions can be used in various combinations depending on input parameters:
+- sum on the margins, sum on the interior cells (Default)
+- max on the margins, sum on the margins, sum on the interior cells (distance_max=true)
+- sum on the margins + sum on the interior cells (distance_total=true)
+- max on the margins, sum on the margins + sum on the interior cells  (distance_max=true and distance_total=true)

+When a solution is returned, the first three distance functions are evaluated and written in the output regardless of the combination of distance functions used in the search.

+Note that using the maximum on the margins distance function seems to increase run-time.

 ## Usage